 - a concise proof that the dataset contains some item/pair (or lacks it) is needed.

-A semi-trusted (or untrusted but well-incentivised) actor that helps maintain the network.
+A semi-trusted (or untrusted but well-incentivized) actor that helps maintain a blockchain network.
 In Substrate, validators broadly correspond to the authorities running the consensus system.
 In Polkadot, validators also manage other duties such as guaranteeing data availability and validating parachain candidate blocks.

 An execution architecture that allows for the efficient, platform-neutral expression of deterministic, machine-executable logic.
 Wasm is easily compiled from the Rust programming language and is used by Substrate-based chains to provide portable runtimes that can be included as part of the chain's state.